-- We will ensure that we have policies and procedures against which our work can be judged. - We will ensure there is an effective and accessible mechanism for dealing with comments and complaints and information is provided within the Council's Service Standards and available on the website. - Officers are responsible to elected members(), the public and government bodies for their actions. - Officers will provide general updates to the relevant ward councillor when requested to do so (this will not be automatic and only where the ward councillor has been involved in raising awareness of a potential non-compliance).
-Detailed information will not be provided if to do so would prejudice further action or involve disclosure of personal or sensitive information. - In exceptional circumstances and only upon the agreement of the Chairman of the Licensing & Registration or Planning Committees together with the Portfolio Holder for Enforcement and Community Safety, a Case Review of a particular matter will be held with the enforcement officer and their Head of Service.
-The purpose of the review would be to discuss and understand the reasons for the action and decisions taken on an alleged non-compliance, taking into

-- consideration the principles of Good Regulation as set out in this Strategy and the harm risk assessment. - In order to maintain the integrity and impartiality of the Council's enforcement service it is vital that the system has the trust and confidence of all concerned.
+- We will ensure that we have policies and procedures against which our work can be judged. - We will ensure there is an effective and accessible mechanism for dealing with comments and complaints and information is provided within the Council's Service Standards and available on the website. - Officers are responsible to elected members(\), the public and government bodies for their actions. - Officers will provide general updates to the relevant ward councillor when requested to do so (this will not be automatic and only where the ward councillor has been involved in raising awareness of a potential non-compliance).
+Detailed information will not be provided if to do so would prejudice further action or involve disclosure of personal or sensitive information. - Where a complaint is received about something that has or has not been done, a Case Review of a particular matter will be held with the enforcement officer and their Head of Service with the agreement of the relevant Committee Chairman together with the Portfolio Holder for Corporate Enforcement.
+The purpose of the review would be to discuss and understand the reasons for the action and decisions taken on an alleged non-compliance, taking into consideration the principles of Good Regulation as set out in this Strategy and the harm risk assessment. - In order to maintain the integrity and impartiality of the Council's enforcement service it is vital that the system has the trust and confidence of all concerned.